tqheel/bamf/posts/new-post.md

 Uncle Dave influenced me in a number of ways growing up, and he knew enough about me to predict that I would love *Quadrophenia*.
 He himself was in college during the time when "Classic Rock" was not yet a classic, and I imagine he has an original copy of *Quodrophenia* on vinyl.

+I was already familiar with the "concept album", most notably via Pink Floyd's *The Wall*.
+But even after a single listen to *Quadophenia* I decided that *The Wall*, while strong in it's own right (*The Wall* also made my [influencers list](/#/blog/20200509)), was highly influenced by *Quadrophenia*.

+I don't remember if I already had *Who's Next* in my collection (which is quite possibly my favorite album of all time), but it certainly caused me to reconsider who my favorite band was.
+In those days, the top three were: Led Zeppelin, The Doors, and Pink Floyd, though the order of those would vary for any given day.
+The Who had certainly gained my respect as one of the most creative and influential bands of all time.

+A few weeks ago, a random play list generated from my mp3 music collection included *Love, Reign o'er Me* from *Quadrophenia*.
+That prompted me to give the album as a whole a complete listen end to end.
+It still holds up well.
+If you've never heard the entire album a complete listen, and you like the music of the Who, I encourage you to check it out in it's entirety, with headphones.
+The music will take you to another realm.